jakubvalenta/covid-chance/README.md

 #### Configuration

 Put the regular expression in the property `parse_lines.pattern`.
-The regular expression must define a group named `parsed` -- this will be the text of the tweet.
+The regular expression must contain a named group `parsed` -- this will be the text of the tweet.

 ```